-In this BAF, we summarise our processes, and the additional measures we have put in place to demonstrate compliance with Ofwat's principles and to support our active engagement with the market.
+In this BAF, we summarise our processes, designed to support our active engagement with the market.

 We set out how we will engage with third parties proposing schemes as well as how we will expand third party involvement in the water resource management planning process.